SQRLab/UtilitiesExp/SLM/preparations for software/README.md

    if self.null_knm is None:
             self.target.fill(0)
         else:
-            # By default, everywhere is "amplitude free", denoted by nan.
             self.target.fill(np.nan)

-            # Now we start setting areas where null is desired.
-First, zero the blanket region.
             if self.null_region_knm is not None:
                 self.target[self.null_region_knm] = 0

-            # Second, zero the regions around the "null points".
             if self.null_knm is not None:
                 all_spots = np.hstack((self.null_knm, self.spot_knm))
                 w = int(2*self.null_radius_knm + 1)